Crimes Act 1961

 You could also call this:

-“Having tools for breaking in or wearing a disguise to do something illegal is against the law.”
+"Having tools for burglary or disguising yourself to commit a crime is against the law"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.